Hadi-kk/base-react-router-v7-project/TASK.md

 ## Requirements

-### 1. GraphQL Query
-Create a query to fetch a character by ID with all relevant fields.

-### 2. GraphQL Client
-Implement the client methods using `graphql-request`.

-### 3. Search Hook
+### 1. Search Hook
-Create a `useSearch()` hook for managing search state and calling the client usng tanstack.
+Create a `useSearch` hook for managing search state using TanStack Query.
+The GraphQL client is already provided in `app/lib/client.ts` with `search()` and `getCharacter()` methods.

-### 4. Search Page
+### 2. Search Page
 Client-side search page with a form.
-Display character cards linking to detail pages using .
+Display character cards linking to detail pages.

-### 5. Character Detail Page
+### 3. Character Detail Page
-Server-side rendered route that displays character information with dynamic meta tags using tanstack
+Server-side rendered route that displays character information with dynamic meta tags using TanStack Router

 ## Testing